ankita-gupta-05/Daily-Hacks/README.md

 draw_turtle.py

-This program lets a small turtle to draw a nice design square cum circle design.
+This program lets a small turtle to draw a nice square cum circle design.